robkinyon/dbix-class/docs/what_is_resultset.markdown

 ## Relationships as ResultSets ##

-When DBIx::Class traverses a relationship, it performs a search.
-All searches in DBIx::Class are done with resultsets, so relationships are implemented under the hood as resultsets.
+When DBIC traverses a relationship, it performs a search.
+All searches in DBIC are done with resultsets, so relationships are implemented under the hood as resultsets.
 You can get access to the resultset underpinning a relationship by calling the `X_rs` method.
 For example,
 ```perl
 # Following a has_many relationship
 my $album_rs = $artist->albums_rs;